 False: “God really does want you to know who you are…So, may we take a moment and remind you who you truly are?
 You are a woman.
 An image bearer of God.
 The Crown of Creation.
 You were chosen before time and space, and you are wholly and dearly loved.
 You are sought after, pursued, romanced, the passionate desire of your Fiance, Jesus.
 You are dangerous in your beauty and your life-giving power.
 And you are needed.”

 Why False?
 We already know who we are as women based on Scripture.
 It’s clear.
-We were created in the image of God and we are sinners.
-We “…were dead in your trespasses and sins…” (Continue reading Ephesians 2:1-9).
+We were created in the image of God and are sinners.
+We “…were dead in your trespasses and sins…” (From Ephesians 2:1-9).
 We do not have any special life-giving power.
 That power is reserved for Christ.
-For “God was pleased to have all His fullness dwell in Him (Christ), and through him to reconcile to Himself all things, whether on earth or in heaven, by making peace through His blood shed on the cross.”
-Colossians 1:19-20 If you believe that Christ died for your sins and rose again, you become alive with Christ by putting off the sinful nature.
+For “God was pleased to have all His fullness dwell in Him (Christ), and through him to reconcile to Himself all things, whether on earth or in heaven, by making peace through His blood shed on the cross” Colossians 1:19-20.
+If you believe that Christ died for your sins and rose again, you become alive with Christ by putting off the sinful nature.

 To conclude, it is imperative to keep in mind passages such as 2 Timothy 4:3-4.

 “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.”
 2 Timothy 4:3-4